Visa Waiver Program: Road map

 In July 2019, U.S. Ambassador to Poland Georgette Mosbacher stated that "Poland would fully qualify for the Visa Waiver Program within 3 to 6 months after September 2019" depending on bureaucratic procedures.
 On October 4, 2019, U.S. President Donald Trump confirmed that the Department of State had formally nominated Poland for entry into the Visa Waiver Program.
 On November 11, 2019 Poland officially joined the Program and became its 39th member.

-On February 12, 2021, U.S. Embassy in Croatia's Chargé d’Affaires, a.i.
-Victoria J. Taylor, announced on Twitter that the refusal rate for business and tourist visas in Croatia in 2020 dropped to 2.69%, marking a step forward for Croatia to join the WVP "in the near future."
+On February 12, 2021, U.S. Embassy in Croatia's Chargé d'Affaires Victoria Taylor announced on Twitter that the refusal rate for business and tourist visas in Croatia in 2020 dropped to 2.69%, marking a step forward for Croatia to join the VWP "in the near future."
 On August 2, 2021, Secretary of State Antony Blinken announced that Croatia had been formally nominated to join the VWP.
 On September 28, 2021, Secretary of Homeland Security Alejandro Mayorkas officially announced that Croatia would join the VWP before December 1, 2021.
 Croatia joined the VWP on October 23, 2021.

-On November 11, 2021, the Consular Services of Hungary announced that they had noted a consistent pattern of ESTA denials to Hungarian nationals born outside Hungary, who were automatically asked to apply for a regular visa instead.
+In October 2020, the European Parliament repeated its request for the European Commission to suspend the visa exemption for U.S. nationals, and in March 2021, it filed a judicial action against the European Commission for its failure to act on the subject.
+In September 2023, the Court of Justice of the European Union dismissed the judicial action brought by the European Parliament, ruling that the European Commission was not obligated to suspend the visa exemption for U.S. nationals.

+On March 15, 2023, Democratic senator Dick Durbin introduced a bill that would allow including Romania in the VWP regardless of the program requirements.

+On July 6, 2023, the validity of new ESTA applications by nationals of Brunei was reduced to one year.

+On September 27, 2023, Israel was designated to join the VWP by November 30, 2023.
+Israel joined the VWP on October 19, 2023.

+On September 24, 2024, Qatar was designated to join the VWP by December 1, 2024.
+Qatar joined the VWP on November 21, 2024.

+In December 2023, during a visit to the United States, Romanian Prime Minister Marcel Ciolacu said that Romania's entry into the U.S. visa-free program would be announced in 2024, ahead of the 2025 deadline discussed with the U.S. representatives.
+On January 10, 2025, it was announced that Romania would join the VWP by March 31, 2025.
+However, on March 25, 2025, Romania's entry was put on hold amid further security review.
+After the conclusion of the review, on May 2, 2025, the designation of Romania to the VWP was rescinded.

+On July 28, 2025, it was announced that Argentina would rejoin the VWP, but the process was paused in September 2025.